 Instagram uses the law of proximity to break its login page into sections that help new users quickly solve common problems.
 Whether they’ve forgotten their password or need to download the app, there is a clear structure that groups common elements for a great user experience.

 Website footers typically exemplify the law of proximity.
-Good use of proximity essentially means that you should group logo and brand values together, group contact details together, group social media profiles together, and so on.
+Good use of proximity means that you should group logo and brand values together, group contact details together, group social media profiles together, and so on.